cylc/cylc-doc/src/7-to-8/major-changes/cli.rst

 ``cylc run``
   - Replaced by ``cylc play``.
 ``cylc spawn``
-  - Spawning is now performed automatically, use ``cylc trigger`` to run a task.
+  - Spawning is now performed automatically, on demand.
+Use ``cylc trigger`` to run a task, or ``cylc set-outputs`` to spawn tasks that depend on specified outputs.
 ``cylc suite-state``
   - Renamed as ``cylc workflow-state``.